shivannis/xandr-docs-public/xandr-docs/articles/invest/click-tracking.md

 ---
-Title : Microsoft Invest - Click Tracking
+title    : Microsoft Invest - Click Tracking
 description: This article explains about tracking clicks.
 Click tracking helps the ad serving industry to optimize CPC and CPA goals, bidding, and measuring campaign success.
 ---